5 Money Mistakes I See People Make in Their 20s

 Lifestyle inflation is the silent killer of wealth building.
 It's not that you shouldn't enjoy your money.
 You absolutely should.
 But if 100% of every raise goes to living expenses, you're running on a treadmill that speeds up every time you do.

 The move is simple: every time your income goes up, split the difference.
 Enjoy half, save or invest the other half.
+The Budget Calculator helps you see exactly where every dollar goes — and how to cut expenses without feeling deprived shows you how to optimize without sacrificing.
 If you're not sure what percentage of your paycheck should be going to savings, this post breaks it down with actual numbers.

 Nobody posts about their emergency fund on social media.
 But here's what happens without one: every unexpected expense — a car repair, a medical bill, a sudden job loss — becomes debt.
 And that debt comes with interest.
 And that interest compounds against you.